 Standard White Liners

-The standard, classic white cupcake liners have fluted edges – I use these as my every-day cupcake liner when I’m making a quick batch of cupcakes or breakfast muffins for my family.
+Standard white liners offer you a neat and clean look for your cupcakes.
+They have fluted edges, making them easier to peel.
+I use these as my everyday liners when making a quick batch of cupcakes or breakfast muffins for my family.

-They typically cost less than other liners and you’ll be able to find them in any store, including the dollar store when you’re in a pinch.
-Or order online in bulk so you never run out!
+They typically cost less than other liners, and you’ll be able to find them in any store, including the dollar store when you’re in a pinch.
+You can also order in bulk online, so you never run out!

 Decorative and Fun Cupcake Liners